How to Use This Calculator

 Enter the Bilirubin Level

-Input the baby's total serum bilirubin (TSB) measurement in milligrams per deciliter (mg/dL).
-This value is typically obtained from a blood test.
+Input the baby's total serum bilirubin (TSB) measurement in milligrams per deciliter (mg/dL) obtained from blood sampling or transcutaneous screening.

-Provide the baby's exact age in hours since birth.
-This is a critical factor as bilirubin risk levels change rapidly in the first days of life.
+Provide the exact age in hours since birth.
+Risk thresholds evolve rapidly during the first 96 hours of life.

-The calculator displays six result cards: Risk Band, Phototherapy Threshold, % of Photo Threshold, Exchange Transfusion Threshold, Age in Days, and Clinical Urgency.
+Examine the six key result cards (Risk Band, Phototherapy Threshold, % of Photo Threshold, Exchange Transfusion Threshold, Age in Days, and Clinical Urgency) and the clinical insights summary.

 Example Calculation

-A clinician assesses a 48-hour-old newborn with a total serum bilirubin of 12 mg/dL to determine risk band and proximity to phototherapy threshold.
+A clinician assesses a 48-hour-old term infant with a total serum bilirubin level of 12 mg/dL to determine risk stratification and distance from treatment thresholds.

 Bilirubin Level (mg/dL)